ssj-ali/pdfextract/TUTORIAL.rst

-Shipping Instruction: - If the chargeable weight (volumetric weight or actual weight whichever is higher) of the shipment is non hazmat and 40Kgs, please use DHL Express account# 963291042 and if > 40Kgs and/or hazmat, please contact 24/7 Ethiopian Logistics at ETInboundlogistics@ethiopianairlines.com <mailto:ETInboundlogistics@ethiopianairlines.com>
+Shipping Instruction: - If the chargeable weight (volumetric weight or actual weight whichever is higher) of the shipment is non hazmat and 40Kgs, please use DHL Express account# 963291042 and if > 40Kgs and/or hazmat, please contact 24/7 XYZ Logistics at ETInboundlogistics@ethiopianairlines.com <mailto:ETInboundlogistics@ethiopianairlines.com>
 Tel: +251-929-908-759 or +251-929-908-757 for a shipping instruction.
-Shipments should be onboard Ethiopian fleet only and delivered to Ethiopian cargo office or Ethiopian forwarding agent.
+Shipments should be onboard XYZ fleet only and delivered to XYZ cargo office or XYZ forwarding agent.

 The PartDescription, PartNumber and SerialNumber, Batch, deliverydate, and